matheustavares/gcc-callgraph-plugin/README.md

 ## Configuring output

-The plugin will read user specified settings from a `.gcc-callgraph.yml` file, in the working directory or in the user's home directory (in this order).
-This file must be in YAML format and can contain the following attributes:
+The plugin will read user specified settings from a `.gcc-callgraph.yml` file (if it exists), in the working directory or in the user's home directory (in this order).
+This file must be in YAML format and can contain the following attributes (none of them are required):

 - `start` (str or str list): set of functions to start the callgraph at.
 Any call chain that  doesn't start in one of these is excluded.